 Fall Prevention Tips You’ll Wish You Knew Sooner

 Each year, nearly 30 per cent of adults aged 65 and older experience a fall.
-Resulting in injuries that can range from minor scrapes and strains to fractures and concussions (and even worse), these incidents send more seniors to the hospital than any other type of injury.
+Resulting in injuries that can range from minor scrapes and strains to fractures and concussions (and even worse), these falls send more seniors to the hospital than any other type of incident.
 It’s possible, however, to reduce the risk of a serious fall by taking a few preventative measures.
 Here are some of the most simple—and effective—strategies to safeguard against falls.

 1. Stay Active

 One of the best ways to prevent a fall is to stay active.
 By moving more, you’ll maintain (and possibly improve) your strength, balance and flexibility.
 With your doctor’s approval, consider exercises and activities like Tai Chi, yoga, dancing, walking or strength-training to increase your overall fitness and reduce the likelihood of falling.
 Check your local YMCA or senior’s centre for fall-prevention exercise classes, too.

 Here are some of the best workouts for seniors to build strength, improve balance and boost heart health.

 2. Change Your Footwear

 Improper footwear—including high heels, flip-flops, slippers without a backing and nylons with slippery soles—can put you at risk for a serious fall.
 Opt for properly-fitted footwear with non-slip soles, and make sure they’re secured to your foot.
 You should also follow this advice if you want to avoid sore feet.

 3. Eliminate Home Hazards

 Fifty per cent of falls take place in the home.
 With that in mind, it’s important to keep heavy traffic paths as clear as possible, eliminating obstructions along the route between your bedroom and bathroom, and along all hallways.
 These obstructions might include tripping hazards like: